 Sec.
-12. Section 13.11 of the Los Angeles Municipal Code is hereby amended to read:
+1142.
+Section 13.11 of the Los Angeles Municipal Code is hereby amended to read:

-A. Purpose.
-This section sets forth procedures, and guidelines and standards for the establishment legislative creation of "SN" Sign Districts.
-The purpose of the Sign District is to facilitate the creation of a unique quality, theme or character within districts that have a distinctive regional identity and that serve as regional destinations or hubs of commerce, culture, entertainment or international transport.
+- A. Purpose.
+This section sets forth procedures and guidelines for the legislative creation of "SN" Sign Districts.
+The purpose of eachthe Sign District is to facilitate the creation of a unique quality, theme or character within districts that have a distinctive regional-identity and that serve as regional destinations or hubs of commerce, culture, entertainment or international transport.
 The creation of a unique quality, theme or character will be supported by a design or architectural theme that is compatible with the surrounding environment.
-A further purpose of the Sign District is to eliminate blight or improve aesthetics or traffic safety.
+A further purpose of eachthe Sign District is to eliminate blight and/or improve aesthetics or traffic safety. - B. Tier 1 and Tier 2 Sign Districts.
+There shall be two types of Sign Districts.
+Tier 1 Sign Districts have a larger minimum size than Tier 2 Sign Districts and can allow off-site signs.
+Tier 2 Sign Districts can only allow off-site signs that are not visible from the public right of way-or any property other than the subject property.

-B. Establishment of Districts.
+C. Establishment of Tier 1 Sign Districts.